Main Street Health: How did small businesses fare in May?

 Experiential businesses continue to significantly outperform compared with the beginning of 2022.
 Consumers’ shift away from consumption goods to experiences is evident in our data.
 We noted continued momentum in the hospitality and entertainment industries, which are up 19.2% and 22.8%, respectively, from January 2022.
 Retail, on the other hand, is trending downwards, as is beauty & wellness.

-(Compared to January 2022 baseline using 7-day rolling average)
+Percent change in employees working (Compared to January 2022 baseline using 7-day rolling average)

 1. May 8-14 vs. April 10-16 (2022) and May 12-18 vs. April 7-13 (2019).
 Pronounced dips generally coincide with major US Holidays.